Medigap Plan J

-If you don’t need full coverage and you’re working within a budget, there are other Medigap policies that you can avail.
+If you don’t need full coverage and you’re working within a budget, there are other Medigap policies that you can enroll in.
 Medigap plans range from A, B, C, D, F, G, K, L, M, and N. Visit the Medicare website at https://www.medicare.gov/ to find out all the policies and coverages.
 Contact us to get the best deals and best policies suited to your needs.

 Now You Know

 The coverage Plan J offered was one of the best at the time and defined what full coverage was.
 But with the addition of Part D and updates to other policies, we can still take advantage of what Medigap Plan J used to cover.
 Medigap Plans F and G are great alternatives.
 Both certainly fills the holes that Medicare Plan A and B do not cover.
 Start looking for other plans and policies that will suit your needs and budget.